 Fill the prepared cupcake wrappers 2/3 of the way full with the cake batter.
 Bake in the preheated 350° F oven for 18 to 20 minutes, or until the cupcakes are just set in the middle.
 Take the cupcakes out of the oven and let them cool in their pans for 5 minutes before removing them to cool completely on a wire rack.

-While all this cake business is going on, make the frosting.
+While all this strawberry cupcakes business is going on, make the marshmallow buttercream frosting.

 I have a confession to make…I hope that you won’t think less of me after you hear what I have to say.

 There.
 I said it.
 I hope that we can still be friends. 😉

 Allow me to explain…for me, it’s all about the cake.
 I think that most frosting is so intensely sweet that it kind of ruins the whole experience for me.
 Don’t get me wrong, I have several really good buttercream recipes that I will eat right out of the bowl with a spoon, but they have to be subtle and well balanced.
 This marshmallow buttercream is very much in balance–real vanilla bean tempers the sweetness, and the marshmallow creme makes the whole affair so light & airy–the perfect accompaniment to strawberry cake.

 Marshmallow Buttercream is simple to make with powdered sugar, marshmallow creme, a vanilla bean, and unsalted butter.